 2. BRING YOUR CHILD TO THE PARENT TEACHER CONFERENCE:

 Unless your child is very young, has emotional issues or is extremely shy, it is usually best if they attend the meeting.
-It is highly effective when your child has to explain to you in front of their teacher why they are failing.
+It is always highly effective when your child has to explain to you in front of their teacher why they are failing.
 You also do not want to get home and hear from your child about how the teacher is lying or how they turned in that missing report but the teacher lost it.
 By having all parties present, your child will have a clear understanding of what is expected and the plan that has been developed to help them succeed.

 3. DON'T LEAVE WITHOUT A SOLUTION OR GAME PLAN: